fluxcd/helm-operator/docs/get-started/quickstart.md

 default-podinfo-7f9759cc66-lk45t   1/1     Running       0          2m1s
 ```

-Watch the Helm Operator reverting the unauthorized mofication (this
+Watch the Helm Operator reverting the unauthorized modification (this
 can take a while, but no longer than 3 minutes):

 ```console